icesonata/DictApp/README.md

 # Load Balance
 - Designed for a topology consisting of 2 servers and clients.
-- Requires at least 2 servers in running state to execute, there are two ways to create multiple server from a server source code are either executing *.sln* file using Ctrl + F5 or execute *.exe* as many time as number of servers we need.
+- Requires at least 2 servers in running state to execute, there are two ways to create multiple server from a server source code are either executing *.sln* file using Ctrl + F5 or running server's *.exe* file in */DictApp/ServerDictApp/ServerDictApp/bin/Debug* or */DictApp/ServerDictApp/ServerDictApp/bin/Release* depending on which type of running we conducted as many time as number of servers we need.
+For *Debug* or *Release* folder to existed, user must run the application once with the our corresponding *Active solution configuration* option in Visual Studio.
 - Requires at least 2 servers running with port 8888 and 9000 at simultaneously, moreover, we can change this configuration in the source code of the load balancer.

 # Note